-Outoftheboxdrums is my take on the well-established online drum-recording phenomenon (with whole-project mixing thrown in where required).
+Outoftheboxdrums is my take on the well-established online drum-recording phenomenon.
 It’s both my livelihood and my love – bitten by a bug to give legs to interesting music with fresh sounding textures – drummy and otherwise.
 Drums are always the support for music.
-They are it’s bones – the hard edges and corners of it’s structure.
+They are it’s bones.
 The aim is to transmit an emotion in the most economical way.
-I’m a great follower of “the minimum voltage” to cite a term in Michael Stavrou’s ”Mixing With Your Mind”.
+I’m a great follower of the “minimum voltage” in Michael Stavrou’s ”Mixing With Your Mind”.

-To this aim, just as the sound of an acoustic guitar can be made to resonate above a pounding drum kit, nervous energy in brush strokes can put a shiver through heavy programmed beats.
-Microphone gain can be used to refocus the incredibly quiet as the foundation of a song’s tone.
-Interesting possibilities arise.
+Just as an acoustic guitar can be made to resonate above a pounding drum kit, the nervous energy in brush strokes can put a shiver through programmed beats.
+Microphone gain can be used to refocus the incredibly quiet as the foundation of a song’s tone leading to interesting places.

-Playing drums with all the surfaces of brushes beaters and sticks confuses the ear’s regular diet.
+Playing drums with all surfaces of brushes beaters and sticks confuses the ear’s regular diet.
 The term “acousmatic” describes an area of electronic music and also relates to music being generated behind a screen.
-When you can’t hear what’s making the sound it’s all more interesting.
-Like being tickled.
+When you can’t hear what’s making the sound it’s more interesting.
+Like being ear-tickled.

-I’m working on a track at the moment that’s akin relatively, to the sleeve notes of Squarepusher’s Feed Me Weird Things where he allegedly experiments recording an ant walking on sand.
-Headphones are coming in really handy!
+I was working on a track recently akin to the sleeve notes of Squarepusher’s Feed Me Weird Things where he allegedly experiments recording an ant walking on sand.
+Headphones came in really handy!